duckdb/duckdb-web/docs/sql/functions/nested.md

 The function `list_aggregate` allows the execution of arbitrary existing aggregate functions on the elements of a list.
 Its first argument is the list (column), its second argument is the aggregate function name, e.g. `min`, `histogram` or `sum`.

 `list_aggregate` accepts additional arguments after the aggregate function name.
-These extra arguments provide customization options to tailor the aggregation process according to specific requirements.
+These extra arguments are passed directly to the aggregate function, which serves as the second argument of `list_aggregate`.

 ```sql
 SELECT list_aggregate([1, 2, -4, NULL], 'min');